How Minimally Disruptive Medicine is happily disrupting health care

 by Carolyn Thomas @HeartSisters

-I’ve been on an adventure recently to a magical, faraway place.
-It was my second visit to the world-famous Mayo Clinic in beautiful downtown Rochester, Minnesota.
-My first trip there was exactly seven years ago as a freshly-diagnosed heart attack survivor.
-I had applied (and was accepted) to attend the annual WomenHeart Science and Leadership Symposium for Women With Heart Disease at Mayo Clinic – the first Canadian ever invited to attend.
-This is a training program that arms its graduates with the knowledge, skills and (most of all) Mayo’s street cred to help us become community educators when we go back to our hometowns.
+I was there that first time because I had applied (and was accepted) to attend the annual WomenHeart Science and Leadership Symposium for Women With Heart Disease at Mayo Clinic – the first Canadian ever invited to attend.
+This is a training program that arms its graduates with the knowledge, skills and (most of all!)
+Mayo’s international street cred to help us become community educators for other women when we go back to our hometowns.

 Coronary Microvascular Disease: a “trash basket diagnosis”?